- FREE Credit Counseling

 Zombie Debt - Old Debts, Statute of Limitations on Debt, Debt Validation

-Zombie Debt: Protecting Yourself From Old Debt Scavengers
+Protecting Yourself From Zombie Debt From Old Debt Scavengers

 Whether you are just embarking on the credit repair process, or your credit is in tip-top shape, the last thing you want or need is some old and moldy debt rearing its ugly head.
 Believe it or not, debt that may have fallen of the credit reporting radar long ago can come back to haunt you in the form of zombie debt.